But, First Me

 Heavy focus on medicines and doctor consultations available but not highlighted emotionally, still feels transactional.

-Based on the data collected from the user research and competitive analysis, we created a persona to understand emotional and practical pain points.
+Based on the data collected from our research and competitive analysis, we created a persona to understand emotional and practical pain points.

 "I always strive to give the best attention to my family's needs, but want to lead a healthy lifestyle especially after having baby "